prithwijitc/Noise-Supression-Challenge/README.md

 Run the script ```main.m``` by clicking the 'Run' button or by typing in 'main' in the command window.

 ## 2. MCRA
+The functions of codes in the folder:

+1. Speech_Enhancement.m: To perform noise suppression.

+2. \algorithms\improved_mcra_est.m: The MRCA algorithm.

+3. add_noise.m: To generate noisy speech audio files with different kinds of noise and different SNR.

+4. upsampling.ipynb: To change the sampling rate of signals.

+5. plot_wave.m: To plot waves of signals.

+6. plot_gain.m: To generate plots of STOI gain in the report.

 ## 3. NSNet2